tesserato/compression/README.md

 # Installation
 The executable for Windows 64 bits OS can be downloaded in the releases section, along with the necessary libsndfile-1.dll, as a .zip archive.
 Those can be unpacked to a convenient folder and referenced via relative paths, or manually added to the system path.

-For other OSs, it should be possible to compile the source code via the Visual Studio solution.
+For other OSes, it should be possible to compile the source code via the Visual Studio solution.

 # Usage